danog/MadelineProto/docs/TD_docs/methods/sendMessage.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Sends a message.
-Returns sent message.
-UpdateChatTopMessage will not be sent, so returned message should be used to update chat top message
+Returns sent message

 ### Params: